cgyireh1/Empowering-Girlls-in-STEM/README.md

    - **Optimized Model**:
      - Test Loss: 0.1631
      - Test Accuracy: 94.99%
+- The optimized model shows an improvement in both test loss and accuracy compared to the simple model.
+This indicates that the optimizations have effectively enhanced the model's ability to generalize to unseen data rather than cramming the data.

 2. **F1 Score and Specificity**:
    - F1 Score: 0.9143, indicating a good balance between precision and recall.
-   - Specificity: 0.9684, showing the model's effectiveness at correctly identifying students who are not pursuing STEM.
+   - Specificity: 0.9684, showing the model's effectiveness at correctly identifying students who are likely not pursue STEM.

-3. **Confusion Matrix**: The confusion matrices for both models show the distribution of true and predicted classes, providing insight into the model's performance.
+3. **Confusion Matrix**: The confusion matrices reveal how well the models distinguish between students likely to pursue STEM careers and those who are not.
+A lower number of false positives and false negatives in the optimized model suggests better classification performance.

 ### Instructions for Running the Notebook
 1. **Loading the Notebook**: